clusterlink-net/clusterlink/website/content/en/docs/concepts/policies.md

 ### Creating access policies
 Recall that a connection is dropped if it does not match any access policy.
 Hence, for a connection to be allowed, an access policy with an `allow` action must be created on both sides of the connection.
-Creating an access policy is accomplished by creating an `AccessPolicy` CRD instance in the relevant namespace (see Note above).
+Creating an access policy is accomplished by creating an `AccessPolicy` CR in the relevant namespace (see Note above).

 {{% expand summary="Export Custom Resource" %}}